hqbobo/text2pic/README.md

 # text2pic

 ## Description

-Convert text into pictures, this is designed for posting long text message to weibo initially.
+>Convert text into pictures, this is designed for posting long text message to weibo initially.

 1. paint text on picture.
 2. support jpg and png as well

+## Functions

+> Create new picture with Configure
+`pic := text2pic.NewTextPicture(text2pic.Configure{Width: 720, })`

+> Add text line to picture with font, color and padding `pic.AddTextLine(" The Turkish lira plunged as much as 11% against the dollar", 13, f, text2pic.ColorBlue, text2pic.Padding{Left: 20, Right: 20, Bottom: 30})`

+> Add picture  io.reader is required and padding as well `pic.AddPictureLine(file, text2pic.Padding{Bottom: 20})`

+> Draw it on io.writer.
+TypePng and TypeJpeg are supported `pic.Draw(writer, text2pic.TypeJpeg)`

-## example
+## Example
+> Example see in the example directory

 ```
 package main